2026-06-07 Solemnity of Corpus Christi

 you gave us the Eucharist as the memorial of your suffering and death.

-May our worship of this sacrament of your Body and Blood
+May our faith sharing of this most blessed sacrament of your Body and Blood

 help us to experience the salvation you won for us